hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 ## Introduction

 The HEAR 2021 challenge invites you to create an audio embedding that is as holistic as the human ear, i.e., one that performs well across a variety of everyday domains.
 The challenge starts with three diverse and approachable open tasks, but also includes a variety of held-out secret tasks.
 The three open tasks are: **word classification**, **pitch detection**, and **sound event detection**.
 Each is relatively simple on its own.
 Our twist is asking you to solve them all at once.

 Teams will develop an embedding of arbitrary size to be fed into a generic predictor by our evaluation algorithm.
 This predictor will be shallowly trained for each team and each task.

 <p></p>
 ## News and Announcements

   * **2021-06-29** -
-    * There will be a journal special issue for strong HEAR 2021 participants.
+    * There will be a journal special issue for invited HEAR 2021 participants.
     * The API has been simplified and clarified.
 For a detailed set of updates, please see this